nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing a client : `view`

-`view` displays the companies and transaction log of the specified client.
+`view` displays the remarks and transaction log of the specified client.

 Format: `view INDEX`